 I can’t say this enough when I first saw someone with a massage ball I thought it was silly and not worth the weight to carry, but man that first-day into second-day ache was so real the next morning!

 Now I always bring my Rawlogy ball, it is nearly zero weight but allows me to easily roll out muscles in my tent after a long day.

 This way the muscles can more optimally recover over the night while I sleep, which leads to better starts the next day for me, and I bet you also!

 One thing most newbies seem to think is they need miles, putting huge goals from the start of the trail.
 Instead of doing this to yourself, start with easy goals and work on adding miles each day if you feel good once you wake up.

 Pressing miles will only cause more injury chances to occur, you need to allow your body to adjust to a huge change in workload and that is going to take time, patience, and a lot of care.

 Unlike the typical day hikers, you have worked to become a mileage-demolishing machine, churning miles on the Appalachian Trail, Continental Divide Trail, and Pacific Crest Trail without batting an eye!

-Overall an experienced long-distance backpacker will enjoy the process of gaining trail legs back when they start on their next trail.
+Overall, an experienced long-distance backpacker will enjoy gaining trail legs back when they start on their next trail.

 The experience is akin to what new driver feels when they first start driving.

-At first, everything is slow and cumbersome, but as you get more experience under your belt things naturally flow together and become easier.
+At first, everything is slow and cumbersome, but as you get more experience, things naturally flow together and become easier.